Munusam/NETWORK-THREAT/README.md

 ```

-*(Wait ~60 seconds for all services, especially Airflow and BentoML, to fully initialize).*
+> ⏳ **Note:** Wait ~60 seconds for all services, especially Airflow and BentoML, to fully initialize.

 ---